senhub-io/mcp-server-prtg/docs/TOOLS.md

 | 2025-10-25 10:35:00 | 44.67 | 1267890.12 | 978901.23 |
 ```

+**Visualization Elements:**

+- **Sparkline**: ASCII visualization using `▁▂▃▄▅▆▇█` characters showing value progression
+- **Trend Indicator**: `UP` (rising), `DOWN` (falling), or `FLAT` (stable) based on comparing first and second half averages
+- **Compact Stats**: Min, Max, Average, and Current value for quick reference
+- **Anomaly Detection**: Automatic detection of outliers (values >2 standard deviations from mean)

+**Note:**
-**Note:** If more than 15 data points exist, the table shows the first 10 and last 5 points with "..." indicating truncation.
+- If more than 15 data points exist, the table shows the first 10 and last 5 points with "..." indicating truncation
+- Visualizations are automatically generated for the first numeric channel in the response
+- Anomaly detection requires at least 10 data points

 #### Notes